AviatrixSystems/Docs/HowTos/migrate_tgw_orchestrator_to_aviatrix_transit.rst

  - Minimum change to on-prem connectivity.
  - Transferring Security Domains and Connection Policies in TGW to multi-cloud transit.

-This document assumes your current deployment uses Aviatrix Transit Gateway to connect to on-prem.

 The Solution
 ^^^^^^^^^^^^^^^^